Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Introduction

 The model-based clustering has two important advantages.
 First, it allows important uncertainty quantification such as the probability for cluster assignment $c_i$, $\text{Pr}(c_i=k\mid y_i)$, as a probabilistic estimate that $y_i$ comes from the $k$th cluster ($c_i=k \Leftrightarrow \theta_i =\theta^*_k$).
 Different from commonly seen asymptotic results in statistical estimation, the clustering uncertainty does not always vanish even as $n\to \infty$.
 For example, in a two-component Gaussian mixture model with equal covariance, for a point $y_i$ at nearly equal distances to two cluster centers, we would have both $\text{Pr}(c_i=1\mid y_i)$ and $\text{Pr}(c_i=2\mid y_i)$ close to $50\%$ even as $n\to \infty$.
 For a recent discussion on this topic as well as how to quantify the partition uncertainty, see \cite{wade2018bayesian} and the references within.
 Second, the model-based clustering can be easily extended to handle more complicated modeling tasks.
-Specifically, since there is a generative process associated with the clustering, it is straightforward to modify it to include useful dependency structures.
-We list a few examples from a rich literature: \cite{ng2006mixture} used a mixture model with random-effects to cluster correlated gene-expression data, \cite{muller2010random,park2010bayesian,ren2011logistic} allowed the partition to be varying according to some covariates, \cite{guha2016nonparametric} proposed to simultaneously cluster the predictors and use them in a high-dimensional regression.
+Specifically, since there is a probabilistic process associated with the clustering, it is straightforward to modify it to include useful dependency structures.
+We list a few examples from a rich literature: \cite{ng2006mixture} used a mixture model with random effects to cluster correlated gene-expression data, \cite{muller2010random,park2010bayesian,ren2011logistic} allowed the partition to vary according to some covariates, \cite{guha2016nonparametric} simultaneously clustered the predictors and use them in high-dimensional regression.

 On the other hand, model-based clustering has its limitations.
 Primarily, one needs to carefully specify the density/mass function $\mathcal K$, otherwise, it will lead to unwanted results and difficult interpretation.
 For example, \cite{coretto2016robust} demonstrated the sensitivity of the Gaussian mixture model to non-Gaussian contaminants, \cite{miller2018robust} and \cite{cai2021finite} showed that when the distribution family of $\mathcal K$ is misspecified, the number of clusters would be severely overestimated.
 It is natural to think of using more flexible parameterization for $\mathcal K$, in order to mitigate the risk of model misspecification.
 This has motivated many interesting works, such as modeling $\mathcal K$ via skewed distribution \citep{fruhwirth2010bayesian,lee2016finite}, unimodal distribution \citep{rodriguez2014univariate}, copula \citep{kosmidis2016model}, mixture of mixtures \citep{malsiner2017identifying}, among others.
 Nevertheless, as the flexibility of $\mathcal K$ increases, the modeling and computational burdens also increase dramatically.